marykeil/github.io/anime/10-best-isekai-anime-of-all-time/index.md

 Mukouda Tsuyoshi joins the ranks of the best chefs in anime when he is mistakenly transported to a fantasy kingdom.
 Rather than join the heroes&#39; party, Mukouda makes a living using his single special ability: buying food from Earth to cook with.
 Fans enjoy watching Mukouda become happier and more successful with his new enterprise than he ever was in the modern world: he&#39;s too shy and humble for the action-hero life to fit him, either.
 Just as popular are his answer to an adventuring party: the group of familiars that adore his food and follow him loyally, making up for his lack of combat skill in a hostile world.
-While the seriesisn&#39;t necessarily breaking new ground, Campfire Cooking&#39;s peaceful tone and focus on cooking are more than enough to make the series memorable.
+While the series isn&#39;t necessarily breaking new ground, Campfire Cooking&#39;s peaceful tone and focus on cooking are more than enough to make the series memorable.
 Isekai has always been about escaping into a new world, so seeing Mukouda live out his dream with a group of monster pals is a perfect example of what makes the genre so popular.
 Fans of Campfire Cooking In Another World With My Absurd Skill might also enjoy the series Farming Life in Another World.

 Watch on Crunchyroll